couples therapy

 we gather background info

 The first three sessions (one with the couple and one with each individual) are generally focused on understanding your background.
-Your therapist will often ask questions about the issues you are having, as well as exploring other areas like physical health, family, *****.
+Your therapist will often ask questions about the issues you are having, as well as exploring other areas like family, relationship history and other life stressors.
 This gives your therapist a fuller picture of you as a human being, and allows them to start creating a treatment plan for you.

 we come up with a plan